 - 1. Align the tabs on the system cover with the slots on the chassis. - 2.
-Press the cover release latch, and push the cover toward the chassis until the latch locks into place. - 3.
-Rotate the latch release lock clockwise to the locked position.
+Press the cover release latch, and push the cover toward the chassis until the latch locks into place.

 Figure 46.
 Installing the system cover

 - 1. Place the system upright on its feet on a flat and stable surface. - 2.
 If removed, install the front bezel. - 3.
 Reconnect the peripherals and connect the system to the electrical outlet. - 4.
 Turn on the system, including all attached peripherals.